Essential water project opens door for Moroni to be proactive, mayor says

 It turned out that building treatment plant, and operating it around the clock, would be very expensive.
 The new well, tank and related piping “was the most feasible alternative,” Pace said.

 Sunrise Engineering hired a geologist to look for a well site.
-Then the company oversaw drilling of a test well north of the one-time Mud Boggs racetrack.
-The company has selected a final site, which is still north of the Mud Boggs but a little closer than the test site to the existing Well No. 3.
+Sunrise will oversee drilling of a test well north of the one-time Mud Boggs racetrack.
+The company has selected a final site in the same general area as the test site and fairly close to Well No. 3.

 Currently, Well No. 2, the well producing the high-nitrate water, generates about 230 gallons per minute.
 Well No. 3 is producing up to 380 gallons per minute.